Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Foreign Influence Operations

 These are coordinated efforts by foreign actors or governments to manipulate public opinion and influence election outcomes in other countries.
 They often involve a combination of other tactics, including narrative attacks, bot networks, and AI-generated content.
 Pro-Russian influence operations were evident in multiple elections, including in Chad and the UK.
-In Bangladesh, following the ousting of the former prime minister, narrative attacks from both Indian and Russian State Supporters amplified disinformation seeking to destabilize the country during its transition and delegitimize the new interim leader.
+In Bangladesh, following the ousting of the former prime minister, narrative attacks from both Indian and Russian State Supporters amplified narrative attacks seeking to destabilize the country during its transition and delegitimize the new interim leader.

 Common objectives: